AuenKr/open-code.nvim/tests/README.md

 ## Test Coverage

-The automated test suite covers the following components of the OpenCode plugin:
+The automated test suite covers the following components of the Opencode plugin:

 1. **Core Functionality**
    - Plugin initialization and setup